 • In 2018 the national government introduced quality standards for coal, limiting the sales of coal waste and poor quality coal.

-• In 2018, after a long PSA campaign, the government launched a number of financial measures to support air quality improvement were launched, including a 25-billion-EUR subsidy and soft-loan programme supporting boiler replacement and thermal renovation of single family houses.
-The programme is accompanied by and a tax relief for these investments.
-Already nearly 700,000 households applied to the programme.
+• In 2018, after a long PSA campaign, the government launched a number of financial measures to support air quality improvement, including a 25-billion-EUR subsidy and soft-loan programme supporting boiler replacement and thermal renovation of single family houses.
+The programme is accompanied by tax relief for these investments.
+Already nearly 1,000,000 households have applied to the programme.

-• In 2021 national legislation was amended to provide Polish cities with a right to establish low emission zones, aimed at eliminating the most polluting vehicles from city traffic.
-The first LEZ was adopted in 2022 in Krakow – this is the first such a zone in post-communist Europe.
+• In 2021 national legislation was amended to give Polish cities the right to establish low emission zones, aimed at eliminating the most polluting vehicles from city traffic.
+The first LEZ was adopted in 2022 in Krakow – this is the first such zone in post-communist Europe.
+The second one was implemented in Warsaw in 2024.

 • Thanks to the reforms and programmes initiated by PSA air quality in Poland is slowly improving.
-The number of zones where particulate matter concentration is exceed fell from 38 (out of 46) in 2012 to 25 in 2021.
-Better air quality translates into public health – the number of premature deaths decreased by 20%, i.e. 10,000 deaths annually.
+The number of zones with excessive particulate matter concentration fell from 38 (out of 46) in 2012 to 14 in 2022.
+Better air quality translates into public health – the number of premature deaths has decreased by 20%, with 10,000 deaths annually.

-Polish Smog Alert activists are engaged in the implementation of the LIFE programme, under which a network of eco-managers was created and local authorities were involved in the fight against air pollution.
+Polish Smog Alert activists are engaged in the implementation of the LIFE programme (EU), under which a network of eco-managers has been created and local authorities involved in the fight against air pollution.

-PSA has set up an online portal which, as the first such portal in our country, focuses on air pollution, climate change and plastic crisis.
-SmogLab.pl is visited by over 100,000 users every month and over 2 million people annually.
+PSA has set up an online portal.
+The first in Poland to focus on air pollution, climate change and other environmental challenges.
+SmogLab.pl is visited by over 100,000 users every month and the total outreach of articles exceeds 15,000,000 people annually.